GitGab19/bitcoin-mining-custom-RMM/README.md

 <img align="right" style="width:15%" src="https://github.com/GitGab19/bitcoin-mining-custom-RMM/blob/main/docs/images/sonoff.JPG">

-* Once firmware is **flashed**, your Sonoff is ready to be a fundamental componenent of the project:
+* Once Tasmota custom firmware is **flashed**, your Sonoff is ready to be configured:
+  * if it's already connected to your wi-fi router, scan your local network, find its IP address and open a browser that points to it
+  * if it's not, do a rapid triple-click onto the unique physical button present on Sonoff, entering its pairing mode
+    * at this point you can find the "TASMOTA-xxx" wifi network from your computer, click on it to connect.
+This will take you to the configuration page of Tasmota, in which you can set the wifi parameters;
+  * go to **Configuration->Configure MQTT** and:
+    * set the **MQTT host** (broker) to connect with, entering the <ins>**Raspberry local IP address**</ins>;
+    * leave all the other fields as they are (make sure the <ins>topic</ins> field is filled with **"tasmota"**);
+* Now your Sonoff is completely configured, and you can start using it:
-    * if you <ins>decided to add</ins> the **Telegram functionality**, my advice is to connect the Sonoff to a very basic object that can be controlled by a switch, such as a simple lamp, in order to setup and test the Telegram connection in a safer way.\
+  * if you <ins>decided to add</ins> the **Telegram functionality**, my advice is to connect the Sonoff to a very basic object that can be controlled by a switch, such as a simple lamp, in order to setup and test the Telegram interaction in a safer way.\
       To setup the Telegram bot and configure it with the "tasmotized" Sonoff, you can follow [this guide](https://minomodding.blogspot.com/2020/08/tasmota-integrazione-con-telegram.html).
-    * if you <ins>didn't want</ins> the **Telegram functionality**, you can directly start plugging the power cables between wall, Sonoff and your miner.
+* If you <ins>didn't want</ins> the **Telegram functionality**, or <ins>after having **tested**</ins> the Telegram functionality, you can directly start plugging the power cables between the wall, Sonoff and your miner.

+If you don't know MQTT protocol and want to know more, you can start by reading the Tasmota documentation and follow its relative links: https://tasmota.github.io/docs/MQTT/#topic

-### 2. ESP32 setup
+### 3. ESP32 and sensors setup
 <img align="right" style="width:15%" src="https://github.com/GitGab19/bitcoin-mining-custom-RMM/blob/main/docs/images/my-esp32.JPG">

 * **Prepare the firmware** that needs to be flashed into ESP32, which is responsible of letting **ESP32 send MQTT messages** containing the sensors measurements: